Biruntha/package-amazons3/amazons3/Package.md

 **Objects Operations**

-The `kesavan/amazons3` package contains operations that create a bucket, delete a bucket and retrieve a bucket.
+The `kesavan/amazons3` package contains operations that create an object, delete an object and retrieve an object.